JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

 .. warning::

-   Before compiling you need to go to your project data space :
+   Before compiling you need to go to your project data space:

    .. code-block:: bash

       module switch dfldatadir/your_project_name
       newgrp your_project_name

-.. csv-table:: Filesystem of Irene (project data space)
+.. csv-table:: Filesystem of Irene (default project data space)
    :header: "", "Homedir", "Workdir", "Scratchdir", "Storedir"
    :widths: 30, 30, 30, 30, 30

-   "Location", "$CCCHOME", "$CCCWORKDIR", "$CCCSCRATCHDIR", "$CCCSTOREDIR" "Disk space", "20 Go / user", "5 To", " 100 To", "Unlimited" "Data lifetime", "Saved", "Not saved", "Purged (60 days)", "Saved on disk/band"
+   "Location", "$CCCHOME", "$CCCWORKDIR", "$CCCSCRATCHDIR", "$CCCSTOREDIR" "Disk space", "20 GiB / user", "5 TiB", "100 TiB", "Unlimited space" "Inodes (files)", "unlimited", "500 k", "2 M", "50 k" "Data lifetime", "Saved", "Not saved", "Purged (60 days)", "Saved on disk/band"

 .. tip::

-   We recommend to install Meso-NH on your Homedir, run the simulation on the Workdir and store the files in Storedir.
+   We recommend to install Meso-NH on your $CCCHOME directory, run the simulation on the Scratchdir (but be careful with the automatic purge after 60 days) and store the files in Workdir (for short term storage) or Storedir (for long term storage of large files (or tar archives)).

 On Irene you can compile in interactive mode using: